 By buying a multi-unit property (such as a duplex or triplex), you can have the privacy of a single family home, and rent out the remaining units to cover your mortgage and reduce your housing costs.

-I’ve never stayed in an AirBnB and I’ve never done it myself, but I know of many people who are successfully doing this.
+I’ve never stayed in an AirBnB and I’ve never personally rented out space using the platform, but I know of many people who are successfully doing this.
 One of them is my friend Financial Panther, who rents out one of his rooms on AirBnB.

 How to Reduce Transportation Costs